swkeever/skies.dev/content/clean-code/index.md

 me.
 I thought the abstractions and names I gave made the code clearer to read and easier to understand.

 The developer I was working with didn’t agree.
-There were methods everywhere for everything.
+There were methods and abstractions everywhere for everything.
 You had to bounce around the text file to understand what was going on in the code. _There was more complexity in how everything interacted._

 From this experience, I learned what I believe is clean code may not be what other developers believe is clean code.
 In retrospect, an agreed upon style